aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/adding-attributes-to-cad-drawings/_index.md

 Before diving into the tutorial, ensure that you have the following prerequisites in place:

 - Aspose.CAD for .NET: Make sure you have the Aspose.CAD library installed.
-You can download it from [here](https://releases.aspose.com/cad/net/).
+You can download it from [Aspose.CAD .NET download page](https://releases.aspose.com/cad/net/).

 - Development Environment: Set up a working development environment with Visual Studio or any other preferred .NET IDE.